+35725368683

 Property means any movable or immovable property that any spouse got at any time after or before the marriage on expectation of marriage.

-The matrimonial home is the house, apartment, and so on used as the family’s primary residence and usual family home.
+The matrimonial home is the house, apartment, or other structure used as the family’s primary residence and usual family home.

 The applicant is the spouse who claims part of the property; the respondent is the spouse against whom the application is made.